 - Eye Damage

 It is important to know the symptoms of diabetes in order to understand the benefits that marijuana and diabetes can have.
 These symptoms are scattered throughout the body and affect the patient in many different ways.
 The human body has cannabinoid receptors in nearly every part of their body.
 This is the main reason cannabis is beginning to be studied.

 Cannabis in the Medical Field

-Even before the legalization of marijuana, there were many scientists who were curious about the potential of medical cannabis.
-Now that marijuana has been legalized in a variety of states, we are beginning to see how remarkable medical cannabis really is.
+Even before the legalization of marijuana, there were many scientists who were curious about the potential of medical marijuana and diabetes.
+Now that marijuana has been legalized in so many states in some way, we are beginning to see how remarkable medical cannabis really is.
 Anywhere from treating cancer to helping with chronic pain; cannabis has a wide range of medicinal purposes.
 The main cause of why the cannabis plant has such a strong medical ability is due to its make up of cannabinoids.

 The cannabis plant has a unique genetic makeup.
 When you break down the marijuana plant, there are a ton of different cannabinoids.
 Each cannabinoid has been found to have a different medical purpose.
 The most well-known cannabinoid is THC.
 THC is what provides the smoker with the euphoric high.
-It has also been discovered that THC has strong pain relieving and anxiety relieving qualities.
+It’s thought that THC also has strong pain and anxiety relieving qualities.
 While THC is very important, there are two other cannabinoids that have strong medical qualities for treating diabetes.